 Tor also offers a functionality allowing to get around Tor blocking.
 Indeed, if a country, an organization or whatever decides to block the network, they’d need to block the nodes.
 It would be easy since the addresses are public.
 Still, they can’t block Tor thanks to bridge relays.
 These bridges are basic nodes, but they aren’t listed on the relay list or anywhere in general.
 Since it is not possible to know them automatically, it becomes hard to block them.

 Finally, Tor allows using what is called hidden services.
 A hidden service is a service that is accessible only using the Tor network.
-Its URL ends with “.onion” and their objective is to make the location of the service hidden.
+Its URL ends with “.onion” and its objective is to make the location of the service hidden.

 Let’s say that Bob wishes to host a hidden service.
 To do this, he will need to select some random nodes on the network.
 They will be called “introduction points”.
 Then, he will generate a path to them (as in the previous part).
 When it is done, a hidden service descriptor will be created.
 It contains Bob’s public key and the introduction points addresses.
 Bob will sign this descriptor with its private key and upload the whole thing into a database that will be used kind of like a DNS server.
 An address of 16 characters ending with .onion will then be generated from its public key.